-Friend, let me assure you it is more important now than ever to continue pouring into the lives of the people around you.
-I know it is a struggle on the best of days, and feels impossible on the hardest of day, but don’t give up ministering to your family, friends, and community.
+It is more important now than ever to continue pouring into the lives of the people around you.
+I know it is a struggle on the best of days and feels impossible on the hardest of days, but don’t give up ministering to your family, friends, and community.

 Here are 4 reasons to keep sharing Jesus—especially when the world feels upside down

 - Your People Need Hope: The ever-changing nature during a pandemic can leave people feeling unsettled and even fearful, which can lead to feeling hopeless.
 Now more than ever your people need hope, the one true hope we have in Jesus.
 As you continue to share encouragement through Scripture and prayer, you bring much needed hope and life to the other person’s mind, heart, and spirit.